Can you eat an apple while driving?

 From experience, the offence of not being in proper control of the vehicle has rarely been used by the police in recent years.
-However, in the light of the recent Court of Appeal decision in DPP v Baretto on the use of mobile phones, it is likely that it will become a more common occurrence.
+However, in the light of the recent Court of Appeal decision in DPP v Baretto on the use of mobile phones, it will likely become a more common occurrence.

 Now that the Court of Appeal has strictly interpreted the law on using a mobile phone so that it does not include acts such as selecting music and taking videos, it is inevitable that the police will look to new ways of prosecuting drivers whom they consider pose a risk to other road users.
 Cue the offence of not being in proper control.

 The offence of not being in proper control of the vehicle carries 3 penalty points and a maximum fine of £1000.
-In theory a discretionary disqualification is available in lieu of points, but would usually only be appropriate for repeat offenders.
+In theory, a discretionary disqualification is available instead of points, but would usually only be appropriate for repeat offenders.

 Other possible offences

 Unlike 'not being in proper control' the penalties for these offences are not fixed at 3 points and a max £1000 fine.
-Dangerous driving is the most serious of these offences, as it carries up to 2 years' imprisonment and a mandatory 12 month ban with extended re-test.
-It may well be considered if damage or minor injury is caused by the driving.
+Dangerous driving is the most serious of these offences, as it carries up to 2 years' imprisonment and a mandatory 12-month ban with extended re-test.
+It may well be considered if damage or minor injury is caused by driving.

 There are other more serious offences which may be appropriate where serious injury or death occurs, but they are not covered by this article.